Are you a blogger who feels overwhelmed by all the things? I feel your pain. I did write a list of 13 important blogging tasks you can do now.

 Three of my favorite FB groups that are open to anyone and pertain to most bloggers:

 If you have FB Groups you love, please share in the comments.

+One important blogging task is finding ways to increase efficienct.
 I’ve mentioned Tailwind many times.
-I first became acquainted with Tailwind when Alisa Meredith, Pinterest Product Specialist for Tailwind, spoke at Haven Conference in 2018.
+I first became acquainted with Tailwind when Alisa Meredith, former Pinterest Product Specialist for Tailwind, spoke at Haven Conference in 2018.
 She was so knowledgeable about Pinterest that I started using it as soon as I got home.
 I was amazed at the time I saved and the increased growth I experienced using the platform.
 The resources and support are amazing.